-- 1. Set the tone arms to the specific recommendations of the cartridge used, so that the needle never leaves the record, but not heavy enough that it heats up significantly.
+- Set the tone arms to the specific recommendations of the cartridge used, so that the needle never leaves the record, but not heavy enough that it heats up significantly.
 Both produce poor tracking. - 2.
 Grounding is extremely important when using Scratch Live.
-Make sure you have good connections from the ground wires of your turntables to the grounding post of your SL2 or your mixer.
-If you do not ground your turntables properly, the control signal will be noisy and the tracking of the record position will be erratic. - 3.
-Ensure the SL2 is set to receive a phono level signal See step 2 of Connecting the SL2.
+Make sure you have good connections from the ground wires of your turntables to a grounding post on the Sixty-Two.
+If you do not ground your turntables properly, the control signal will be noisy and the tracking of the record position will be erratic.